solidsnack/pglite/README.md

-    run                          -- Run a command that connects to the database sql   -- Connect to the database with `psql`, starting the server if needed setup                       -- Change settings or reinitialize the database settings          -- Set Postgres settinngs and add schema and seed scripts start                                          -- Start the database server
+    run                          -- Run a command that connects to the database sql   -- Connect to the database with `psql`, starting the server if needed setup                       -- Change settings or reinitialize the database settings           -- Set Postgres settings and add schema and seed scripts start                                          -- Start the database server
     stop                                            -- Stop the database server
     status                     -- Status (running? stopped?) of database server